 This week has been a really good week.
 Coming back from LA, it took a few days to adjust to regular life.
 I love being in LA so much – in the studio, hanging out with my people, feeling like the artist human I am.
-Luckily, I’m going back soon.
+Happily, I’m going back again soon.

 There are so many things happening right now.
 I am so happy.
 So happy that things are happening.
 So happy that I’m getting the chance to do the what I love to do – sing and make music.